CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 file.

-NOTE: Your distribution should likely have provided the latest DDP file, but if ice.pkg is missing, you can find it in the linux-firmware repository or from intel.com.
+NOTE: Your distribution should likely have provided the latest DDP file, but if ice.pkg is missing, you can find it in the CQX96-firmware repository or from intel.com.

 If the driver is unable to load the DDP package, the device will enter Safe